mapbox/mapbox-navigation-android/CONTRIBUTING.md

 3. Pull requests are gladly accepted.
 If there are any changes that developers should be aware of, please update the [change log](CHANGELOG.md)

-4. Mapbox uses checkstyle to enforce good Java code standards, Make sure to read the [wiki entry](https://github.com/mapbox/mapbox-navigation-android/wiki/Setting-up-Mapbox-checkstyle) and setup.
+4. Mapbox uses checkstyle and ktlint to enforce good code standards.
+Make sure to read the [codestyle setup](./docs/codestyle-setup.md).
 CI will fail if your PR contains any mistakes.

-5. If you are contributing to legacy **Java** code please follow proper coding style [codestyle](./docs/codestyle-setup.md)

 ## Adding or updating a localization